Chancellor (education): United States

-University president
+President

-University president is the title of the highest-ranking officer within the academic administration of a university, within university systems that prefer that appellation over other variations such as chancellor or rector.
+President or university president is the title of the highest-ranking officer within the academic administration of a university, within university systems that prefer that appellation over other variations such as chancellor or rector.
 The relative seniority varies between institutions.

 France

 In France, the president is the elected chair of the board and chief executive officer in universities.
 The president is always elected by the board among the professors of the university.
 The president serves a four-year term which is renewable once.
-The chancellor is a servant of the Ministry of Education who supervises regional educational districts.
-There is no hierarchical relation between the president and the chancellor.
+The chancellor is a servant of the Ministry of Education.

 United Kingdom

-In Northern Ireland, the president is the chief academic and administrative officer of the university and is usually also the vice-chancellor of the university.
-The private London-based liberal-arts university Richmond, The American International University in London utilises the same system as in the United States but also with a ceremonial chancellor as figurehead.
+In a number of British universities, the title of president is used alongside that of vice-chancellor for the chief executive officer, as either "president and vice-chancellor" or "vice-chancellor and president".
+In a few institutions the title of president is used alone (rather than with vice-chancellor) for the chief executive, e.g., Imperial College London and City St George's, University of London.

+Historically, the title of president was used for the ceremonial heads of constituent institutions of the University of Wales, thus the politician Neil Kinnock was President of Cardiff University from 1998 until succeeded in 2009 by the Nobel prize winner Sir Martin Evans.
+Some member institution of the University of London, such as Birkbeck, University of London, also use the title of president for their ceremonial head.